KIRILLxBREAK/bioinformatics/analysis/README.md

-Contain many smaller analyses — for example:
+Can contain many smaller analyses — for example:
 * analyzing the quality of raw sequences
 * the aligner output
 * the final data that will produce figures and tables for a paper.